-- ➤ This document provides guidance on using the downloadable iApp for Microsoft SharePoint 2010 and 2013 available and not the iApp found by default in BIG-IP version 11.
-You must use a downloadable iApp for BIG-IP versions 11.4 and later as it contains a number of fixes and enhancements not found in the default iApp or other downloadable versions. - ➤ For this guide, the BIG-IP system must be running version 11.4 or later.
+- For this guide, the BIG-IP system must be running version 11.4 or later.
 If you are using a previous version of the BIG-IP system, see the deployment guide index on F5.com.
-The configuration described in this guide does not apply to previous versions. - ➤ If you upgraded the BIG-IP system from a previous version, and have an existing Application Service that used the f5.microsoft_sharepoint_2010 iApp template, see Upgrading an Application Service from previous version of the iApp template on page 10. - > See Troubleshooting on page 38 for important troubleshooting tips if you are experiencing deployment issues. - ➤ This deployment guide provides guidance for using the iApp for Microsoft SharePoint found in version 11.4 and later.
+The configuration described in this guide does not apply to previous versions.
+The configuration in this deployment guide was tested on WebLogic versions 5.1, 8.1, 10.3, and 12.1. - If you upgraded your BIG-IP system from a previous version, and have an existing Application Service that used the f5.bea_weblogic iApp template, see Upgrading an Application Service from previous version of the iApp template on page 26. - This document provides guidance for using the iApp for WebLogic Server found in version 11.4 and later.
 For users familiar with the BIG-IP system, there is a manual configuration table at the end of this guide.
-However, because the configuration can be complex, we recommend using the iApp template. - ➤ If you are using the BIG-IP system to offload SSL or for SSL Bridging, we assume you have already obtained the appropriate SSL certificate and key, and it is installed on the BIG-IP LTM system. - ➤ If you are using the BIG-IP Application Acceleration Manager (AAM) for Symmetric optimization between two BIG-IP systems (optional), you must have pre-configured the BIG-IP AAM for Symmetric Optimization using the Quick Start wizard or manually configured the necessary objects.
-See the BIG-IP AAM documentation (https://support.f5.com/kb/en-us/products/big-ip-aam. <a href="https://support.f5.com/kb/en-us/products/ - ➤ If you are configuring the BIG-IP system for SharePoint 2013 and have enabled Request Management in dedicated mode, you should specify the Request Management farm server IP addresses when configuring the pool members section of the iApp. - If you have enabled Request Management in integrated mode, be aware that Request Management routing and throttling rules will override the load balancing decisions of the BIG-IP system.
-For this reason, F5 recommends choosing the Least Connections load balancing mode for both dedicated and integrated Request Management deployments. - ➤ When using the BIG-IP LTM system for SSL offload, for each SharePoint Web Application that will be deployed behind LTM, you must configure your SharePoint Alternate Access Mappings and Zones allow users to access non-SSL sites through the SSL virtual server and ensure correct rewriting of SharePoint site links.
-See Appendix A: Configuring SharePoint Alternate Access Mappings to support SSL offload on page 42. - ➤ If you are deploying Microsoft Office Web Apps Server 2013 with SharePoint 2013, there are important instructions and modifications to make to this configuration.
-See http://www.f5.com/pdf/deployment-guides/microsoft-office-web-apps-dg.pdf. - ➤ If you are deploying SharePoint 2013 and SharePoint Apps, you must configure the BIG-IP system (either using the iApp or manually) for SSL Bridging.
-See Modifying the iApp configuration on page 31. - ➤ If you are using Microsoft FAST Search Server 2010 for SharePoint 2010, see http://www.f5.com/pdf/deployment-guides/microsoft-fast-search-2010-dg.pdf
+However, because the configuration can be complex, we recommend using the iApp template. - If you are using the BIG-IP system to offload SSL or for SSL Bridging, we assume you have already obtained the appropriate SSL certificate and key, and it is installed on the BIG-IP LTM system. - If you are using the BIG-IP Application Acceleration Manager (AAM) for Symmetric optimization between two BIG-IP systems (optional), you must have pre-configured the BIG-IP AAM for Symmetric Optimization using the Quick Start wizard or manually configured the necessary objects.
+See the BIG-IP AAM documentation (http://support.f5.com/kb/en-us/products/big-ip-aam. html) for specific instructions on configuring BIG-IP AAM for Symmetric Optimization. - > See Optional: Using the JSessionID persistence iRule for persistence on page 29 for an additional persistence option.